-To many, it may look like the LGBTQ+ community has made huge strides in overcoming legal and financial discrimination.
-Marriage equality became the law of the land in 2015, and the Biden administration has already released a stream of executive orders granting various legal protections for LGBTQ+ people.
+From the outside, it may look like the LGBTQ+ community has made huge strides in overcoming legal and financial discrimination.
+Marriage equality became the law of the land in 2015, and the Biden administration has released a stream of executive orders granting various legal protections for LGBTQ+ people.
 Access to credit, which was less of an issue to begin with, also widened with a legal reinterpretation of the Equal Credit Opportunity Act.

-Those decisions were hugely impactful to the livelihoods of the LGBTQ+ community, but they only apply to those specific areas.
-The federal Equality Act, a bill in the U.S. Congress, would codify equal rights in all key aspects for LGBTQ+ people, such as lending, employment, housing and access to public services and federally funded programs.
-In the meantime, President Biden has issued executive orders reversing discriminatory policies including ones that require the Department of Health and Human Services to prohibit LGBTQ+ health care discrimination and direct the Department of Housing and Urban Development to prohibit LGBTQ+ discrimination under the Fair Housing Act.
+Those decisions were hugely impactful to the livelihoods of the LGBTQ+ community, but they only apply to specific situations.
+Additionally, some states, counties and cities have passed non-discrimination ordinances that only offer protection within their jurisdictional boundaries.
+The federal Equality Act, if passed, would enshrine equal rights in all key aspects for LGBTQ+ people, such as lending, employment, housing and access to public services and federally funded programs.

 Recognizing Financial Discrimination

 Financial discrimination can show up in various ways for the LGBTQ+ community.
-As of now, it's illegal to discriminate against LGBTQ+ people in marriage and in most housing, employment and health care situations.
-But issues still exist.
-For example, the state of Alaska was recently under fire after illegally denying financial benefits to same-sex couples years after marriage equality was passed.
+As of now, it's illegal to discriminate against LGBTQ+ people in marriage and in most housing and employment situations, and in some health care situations.
+But loopholes exist, states are rapidly passing new laws and illegal discrimination does still happen.

 While financial discrimination can appear anywhere, here are some commonly problematic areas to watch out for:

-- Access to funding: There's some good news here.
-In March 2021, the Consumer Financial Protection Bureau released the updated interpretation of the Equal Credit Opportunity Act making it illegal for lenders to discriminate against a consumer applying for credit (such as loans or credit cards) solely due to sexual orientation or gender identity.
+There's some good news here.
+In 2021, the Consumer Financial Protection Bureau updated an interpretation of the Equal Credit Opportunity Act making it illegal for lenders to discriminate against a consumer applying for credit (such as loans or credit cards) solely due to sexual orientation or gender identity.
 While sexual orientation doesn't appear on your credit report or factor into your credit score, that doesn't guarantee you'll be treated fairly by all lenders.

-- Name and gender on accounts: When a transgender or nonbinary person adopts a new name and pronouns, it's psychologically important these are affirmed in all areas of their lives, according to the American Psychiatric Association.
-However, getting legal documents and identification updated (especially birth certificates) is often a harrowing and expensive process that varies by state.
+When a transgender or nonbinary person adopts a new name and pronouns, it's psychologically important that these are affirmed in all areas of their lives, according to the American Psychiatric Association.
+However, getting legal documents and identification updated—especially birth certificates—can be a convoluted and expensive legal process that varies by state.
 Many financial institutions require legal name or gender marker changes before they will update accounts, which for many LGBTQ+ people means having financial accounts or cards with the incorrect name.
-Fortunately, "more credit card companies and banks are creating system allowances that let trans people use their chosen name," says John Auten-Schneider, who runs the personal finance blog Debt Free Guys with his husband David.
+Fortunately, this appears to be improving.
+"More credit card companies and banks are creating system allowances that let trans people use their chosen name," says John Auten-Schneider, who runs the personal finance blog Debt Free Guys with his husband, David.

-- Homebuying discrimination: In addition to facing discrimination from lenders, it's possible LGBTQ+ consumers may experience discrimination from real estate agents or sellers in the homebuying process.
-One way to help reduce this risk is to use a real estate agent who's a member of NAGLREP, an association of LGBTQ+ real estate agents, since they're familiar with navigating the process for those in the community.
+While lenders are not allowed to discriminate, the US Bank survey found that 73% of queer respondents felt discriminated against by lenders in the mortgage process.
+LGBTQ+ homebuyers may experience discrimination from real estate agents or sellers.
+One way to reduce this risk is to use a real estate agent who's a member of NAGLREP, an association of LGBTQ+ real estate agents, since they're familiar with navigating the process and can recommend affirming partners.

-- Insurance denial: While laws and policies vary by type of insurance, the LGBTQ+ community has sometimes faced discrimination with life insurance.
-Auten-Schneider says for those with HIV, there's some progress: "John Hancock offers life insurance to people who have HIV, and it looks like this may become more common," he says.
+While laws and policies vary by type of insurance, the LGBTQ+ community has historically faced discrimination with life insurance.
+Auten-Schneider says for those with HIV, who often struggle to get approval for life insurance, there's some progress: "John Hancock offers life insurance to people who have HIV, and it looks like this may become more common," he says.